 The international touring exhibition is presented in partnership with the Australian Government Department of Foreign Affairs and Trade.
 The Australian tour is supported by the Australian Government's Visions of Australia program and the Museum's donor community.

-Walking through a Songline was also on show at:
+Walking through a Songline has also been on show at:

 - The Vietnamese Women’s Museum, Hanoi, Vietnam, 28 April to 21 May 2023